-Permit required to take baitfish for purpose of sale; see Permits.
+It is unlawful to take baitfish for the purpose of sale from the inland waters of the Commonwealth.
 Individuals trapping fish for personal use as baitfish may use only one trap.
-Individuals trapping baitfish under a commercial license may use more than one trap.

-- Baitfish may be taken by licensed anglers at any time (except for purposes of sale) with a rectangular net not exceeding 36 square feet of net area or by a hoop or circular net not exceeding 6 feet in diameter or with a fish trap with openings not exceeding one inch.
+- Baitfish may be taken by licensed anglers at any time for personal use by all lawful methods, including a rectangular net not exceeding 36 square feet of net area or by a hoop or circular net not exceeding 6 feet in diameter or with a fish trap with openings not exceeding one inch.
+Nets designed to gill fish are prohibited.
 The following species may be taken for personal use as bait by licensed anglers.
 Only the fish species listed below may be used as bait, live or dead.

-- Herring: For current regulations on the use, possession, and taking of herring contact the Division of Marine Fisheries, (617) 626-1520 or www.mass.gov/marinefisheries.
+- Herring: For current regulations on the use, possession, and taking of herring contact the Division of Marine Fisheries, (617) 626-1520 or email@example.com.

 Artificial lures only.
 No bait in possession.